rhomobile/rhomobile-docs/docs/en/5.2.2/rhoconnect/push-client-setup-rps.md

 	+           +            +                 +

 ### Download and Install Node.js
-If you are using a Macintosh, go to the [Node.js website](http://nodejs.org/#), and download and install Node.js.
-(Zebra RhoMobile Suite for Windows includes Node.js in its installation.)
+On Mac development hosts, go to the [Node.js website](http://nodejs.org/#) and download and install Node.js (The Windows version of the RhoMobile Suite comes with it).

 ### Starting the Push Service
 RhoConnect Push Service is a separate process that will run on your machine and broker push messages between your RhoConnect server and registered devices.

-Assuming you've installed the latest [RhoMobile Suite](http://www.motorola.com/Business/US-EN/RhoMobile%20Suite/Downloads), start redis by runing the following command:
+Assuming you've installed the latest [RhoMobile Suite](../guide/rhomobile-install), start redis by runing the following command:

 	:::term
 	$ rhoconnect redis-start